Security-Onion-Solutions/securityonion-docs/idh.rst

 Screenshots
 -----------

-Run Setup, choose to add a new node to your distributed deployment, and then select the IDH option.
+Run Setup, select the DISTRIBUTED install submenu, choose to add a new node to your existing deployment, and then select the IDH option.

 .. image:: images/idh-install-1.png
   :target: _images/idh-install-1.png